prendebp/ModestSanitizer/README.md

 **Why?** To assist with monitoring, tracking, and cleansing of potentially malicious input
 6. Truncate input strings to a valid max length.
 **Why?** To protect against malicious hackers passing-in gigabyte-length strings which could potentially slow down the sanitizing process or the application itself.
+7. Check for Hexadecimal characters to protect against format string attacks if using the unsafe keyword (e.g., if marshaling data to unmanaged memory): https://owasp.org/www-community/attacks/Format_string_attack

 ModestSanitizer is NOT meant to replace or compete with a full-blown, mature, robust **runtime application self-protection (RASP)** library or tool, see here:
 [https://en.wikipedia.org/wiki/Application_security](https://en.wikipedia.org/wiki/Application_security)